THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 There is no escaping the Divinely imposed suffering.
 We cannot escape by physical death.
 Sooner or later, in one place or another, the worldliness, immorality, and self-will in our personality must be driven from us if we expect to walk in white with the Lord Jesus as a member of the royal priesthood.

-And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness.
+He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, and purge them as gold and silver, that they may offer to the LORD an offering in righteousness.
 (Malachi 3:3)

 Saved with difficulty.